DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 ### Defining model classes

-The data is managed via [Eloquent model](https://laravel.com/docs/5.4/eloquent) classes.
+The data is managed via the [Eloquent model](https://laravel.com/docs/5.4/eloquent) classes.
 We've already generated classes for tasks and links in the previous step.

-They are ready to use and does not require changes to work with gantt.
-What we can do, however, is to add an **open** [attribute of the Task class](desktop/loading.md#specifyingdataproperties) to [JSON response](https://laravel.com/docs/5.4/eloquent-serialization#appending-values-to-json) -  it will make the project tree expanded when tasks are loaded to the client-side.
+They are ready to use and don't require any changes to work with gantt.

+What we can do, however, is to add an **open** [attribute of the Task class](desktop/loading.md#specifyingdataproperties) to [JSON response](https://laravel.com/docs/5.4/eloquent-serialization#appending-values-to-json).
+It will make the project tree expanded when tasks are loaded to the client side.
 Otherwise, all branches would be closed initially:

-Task model:
+The Task model will look as in:

 {{snippet /app/Task.php }}
 ~~~php